mlaparie/remint/README.md

 SPACING=""          # SPACING="" for fixed cell spacing (see `f` toggle),
 		    # else SPACING=",n,m" where n and m are numbers
-MONDAYFIRST="m"     # MONDAYFIRST="" to start weeks on Sundays
+MONDAYFIRST="m"     # MONDAYFIRST="" to start weeks on Sundays REMPAGER="less -Ri" # Or REMPAGER="$PAGER" to use your usual PAGER.
+Useful to
+		    # search patterns or scroll long outputs.
+Beware that not
+		    # all pagers can handle Remind's color and escape colors
+		    # correctly; "less -Ri" can
 ```

 ## Help